United Medical Doctors Listed by insomnia Ransomware Group

 United Medical Doctors (UMD) is an independent multi‑specialty medical‑surgical group with 70+ Southern California locations and 40+ specialties.
 They focus on high‑quality, compassionate care, patient satisfaction, process improvement, outpatient surgery, clinical research.

-On March 31, 2026, the ransomware group known as insomnia added United Medical Doctors to its public leak site, confirming that it had exfiltrated internal files from the Southern California medical group during a ransomware attack.
+On March 31, 2026, the ransomware group known as insomnia added United Medical Doctors to its public leak site, claiming that it had exfiltrated internal files from the Southern California medical group during a ransomware attack.

 United Medical Doctors operates more than 70 locations across Southern California and provides care in over 40 specialties.
 Public reporting indicates the group suffered a ransomware incident in which attackers gained access to internal systems and removed files.
 The insomnia leak site lists UnitedMD and hosts samples of the stolen data.
 No exact number of patient records or employee files exposed has been publicly confirmed, and the precise date of initial compromise remains undisclosed in available reporting.
 The listing appeared on the group’s onion site, which serves as the public-facing extortion platform.